The Beatles Box

 The Beatles Box is an eight-record box set of Beatles recordings, initially released on 3 November 1980 by World Records, a mail-order subsidiary of EMI.
 It was also issued in two formats by Reader's Digest in New Zealand, Australia and Mexico.

-This was the last Beatles release issued during John Lennon's lifetime.
+This was the last Beatles release issued during John Lennon's lifetime before his murder the following month.